By Loraine Kasprzak, MBA

 Hearing “The website you developed gives us a tremendous professional presence.
 It’s exactly what we’d hoped for,” or “Your insight helped us solidify and fine tune our message for our marketplace,” can give you a tremendous boost and let you know you’re serving your customers well.

 But don’t let glowing words such as these be forgotten or collect dust in your files.
-You can build trust with prospects by including detailed quotes or testimonials on your website, your company brochures and sales calls.
+You can build trust with prospects by including detailed quotes or testimonials on your website, your company social media and sales presentations.

 Testimonials can also build relationships with existing customers.
 Marketing Management magazine reported on a recent study that concluded consumers might strengthen their positive attitudes toward a brand through the act of writing testimonials.
 I agree: when I’ve run testimonials programs for my clients, their customers are usually pleased and honored that they have been asked for feedback.